luyadev/luya-deployer/README.md

 vim ~/.ssh/known_hosts
 ```

-Usually the RSA fingerpint is etablished automatically on approval if you run `git clone` via ssh, but here we need to add it manually.
+Usually the RSA fingerpint is established automatically on approval if you run `git clone` via ssh, but here we need to add it manually.

 ```php
 bitbucket.org,104.192.143.2 [[your secret id_rsa_ro.pub ssh key, use '==' for separation or different keys]]